Haspin: History

 Yeshivat HaGolan, a Hesder Yeshiva is located in the town.

 In antiquity, Haspin (Khisfin) is first mentioned in sources describing the military exploits of Judas Maccabeus (I Maccabbees 5:26), under the name Chaspho.
 The town features prominently in the early rabbinic writings of the 3rd century CE (corresponding with the late Roman-early Byzantine period), under the name Hisfiyya.
 It is also mentioned in the 3rd century-4th century Mosaic of Rehob, listed among the 'forbidden' towns within the territory of Susita.
 This designation indicates that, according to rabbinic standards, the town was subject to Jewish shmita regulations applicable within the Land of Israel.
 By the late sixth to early seventh centuries, the Jewish population in the village had likely diminished, with the town's residents being replaced by Samaritans and Christians.

 Geographical description

 Haspin lies on the northern border of the most productive agricultural region of the southern Golan Heights, which, in ages past, was part of the main road leading up from Hamat Gader and from the Yarmuk valley to the northern regions of the Golan (Jaulan) as far as Hauran.
 An ancient Roman road criss-crossed the region.
 The area is rich in natural springs.

+Transportation

+The Golan Regional Council operates twenty buses per day from Haspin to the Israeli city of Tiberias.
+The bus line begins at Natur, and also stops at Ramat Magshimim, Nov, Avnei Eitan, Eliad, Afik, Neot Golan, and Bnei Yehuda.
+The bus ride to Tiberias takes approximately 43 minutes.
+Egged also operates eight buses per day from Haspin to Beit She'an (and ultimately all the way to Jerusalem).
+Haspin is also located close to Highway 98, the primary road through the Golan Heights.